jaimeiniesta/openmaize-phoenix/README.md

 # Openmaize-phoenix

-An example of using Openmaize authentication library in a Phoenix web application.
+Examples of using Openmaize authentication / authorization library in a Phoenix web application.

+This repository consists of two examples of using Openmaize in a Phoenix web app.
+On the `master` branch, there is an example designed to show users some of the possibilities of Openmaize, and on the `simple_admin` branch, there is a very basic example of just authenticating users who access the `admin` page.

 ## Openmaize